Participants with films at MIFF 2021

 Jasmin Tarasin (THE STORY OF LEE PING): Jasmin Tarasin is an award-winning filmmaker and artist who has directed documentaries, short films, commercials and video art installations.

 Kauthar Abdulalim (THE NINTH TOWER): Kauthar Abdulalim has studied documentary filmmaking, Islamic Studies and is currently pursuing her Masters in Arts Management.
 She has worked on documentary projects for the ABC and SBS as an Impact Producer and Production Manager.
 She is the founder of an independent production company, Blacksand Pictures, and has been a recipient of various internships, scholarships and funding from both state and federal screen agencies, including Screen Australia production funding for her comedy web-series #MATCHED2 and Salma’s Season.

-Kieran Wheeler (JUNGLE): Kieran Wheeler has worked in the Australian film industry for over ten years.
-His short films have played at festivals all around the world and received numerous awards.
-He is currently working towards getting his first feature film made.
+Kieran Wheeler (JUNGLE): Kieran Wheeler has worked in the Australian film industry for over ten years, including several years in lighting and camera departments.
+Now focusing solely on his passion for writing and directing, he has made several short films which have played at festivals all around the world.
+He is currently developing his debut feature.

 Lianne Mackessy (NOT A WALLFLOWER): A Sydney-based writer, director and actor, Mackessy has been involved with Bus Stop Films since 2018 working closely with Bus Stop’s filmmaking students as a tutor and writer/director to co-create inclusively-made films.
 As an actor, she has appeared in numerous Australian TV series, commercials, shorts and independent features.